Kernel-Based LMI Approaches to Solving the Hamilton-Jacobi-Bellman Equation and Nonlinear Optimal Control: Theoretical Framework

+where $K_x \in \real^{n \times M}$ has columns $\nabla_x \kappa(x, x_i)$.
+Both expressions are linear in $p$, which is what permits the LMI formulation.
+(This is a basic property of kernel expansions; see for instance~\cite{wendland_scattered}.) \end{remark}

-\begin{remark}[Approximation Quality] For general $V^* \in \mathcal{H}$ (not necessarily in $\mathcal{H}_M$), the finite-dimensional representation \eqref{eq:value_representation} provides an approximation.
+\begin{remark}[Approximation Quality] For general $V^* \in \mathcal{H}$ (not necessarily in $\mathcal{H}_M$), the finite-dimensional representation $\hat V(x) = \sum_{i=1}^M p_i \kappa(x,x_i)$ provides an approximation.
 The quality of this approximation depends on the distribution of centers $\{x_i\}$ and the smoothness of $V^*$.
-Standard RKHS approximation theory provides error bounds; see Theorem~\ref{thm:convergence} below. \end{remark}
+Standard RKHS approximation theory provides error bounds; see Theorem~\ref{thm:convergence} below.
+The case where $V^*$ is \emph{not} in the chosen RKHS, and the resulting trade-off between residual size and suboptimality, is studied numerically in Section~\ref{sec:1d_lossy}. \end{remark}